Art Therapy MFT Program

-MARRIAGE AND FAMILY THERAPY AND ART THERAPY (63 UNITS)
+MARRIAGE & FAMILY THERAPY AND ART THERAPY (63 UNITS)

 THE PROGRAM OFFERS

-- An education in systemic treatment for individuals, couples and families
+- Education in systemic treatment for individuals, couples and families.

-- Exposure to multi-national cultures through international residential intensives
+- Exposure to multi-national cultures through elective international immersion experiences.

 The practicum experience, part of the student’s clinical training, allows students to provide counseling services to clients under the supervision of licensed professionals.
 The approved training sites can include counseling centers, schools, mental health programs and hospitals.
 Students are required to complete two traineeships, for a minimum of 700 hours of supervised art therapy practicum/traineeship hours, out of which 350 are direct client contact hours.

 This requirement meets the Board of Behavior Science in California practicum requirements experience which must be completed at an approved training agency prior to degree completion.
 This requirement also meets the pre-graduation requirements for Art Therapy Registration (ATR).
 Students receive assistance with field placement, providing students with a valuable link to community resources, clinical training opportunities, and professional organizations.

 - Fluency in theories, methods and scholarship of marriage and family therapy, art psychotherapy, and interpersonal neurobiology psychological topics by describing, explaining, analyzing, integrating, researching and presenting this body of knowledge.